mbaumer/us_hep_funding/docs/_states/MI.md

 UNIVERSITY OF DETROIT MERCY                  27,798
 ```
 ## SULI/CCI Interns
-From 2014-2016 (only years available), this district had 57 SULI/CCI interns
+From 2014-2016 (only years available), this state had 57 SULI/CCI interns
 ```
   # Interns  Program    College
 -----------  ---------  ---------------------------------